The 2021 NFL Draft will be a great event for teams to start building for their future. Here is the Ambry Thomas 2021 NFL Draft profile.

-Michigan lost both Jalen Mayfield and Ambry Thomas, as both declared for the 2021 NFL Draft.
-Thomas stated that he wanted to play his senior season for Michigan, but when the Big Ten decided to not play in the fall, he chose to prepare for the 2021 NFL Draft.
+Michigan lost Ambry Thomas for the season, as he declared for the 2021 NFL Draft.
+Thomas stated that he wanted to play his senior season for Michigan, but when the Big Ten initially decided to not play in the fall, he chose to prepare for the 2021 NFL Draft.

 Thomas was a U.S. Army All-American who chose to stay in-state and go to Michigan.
 He saw time in a limited capacity as a freshman with seven total tackles and 20 kick returns.
 His role increased marginally as a sophomore, as he finished the season with nine tackles, one interception, one pass defended, one kick return touchdown and had three touches on the offensive side of the ball as well.
 The Wolverines won 10 games during Thomas’ sophomore year.
 In 2019, Thomas was a junior who racked up 38 total tackles, three tackles for loss, three interceptions, three passes defended and two fumble recoveries.
 Michigan won nine games with Thomas’ help.

-While he could’ve benefitted from another year of college football, that wasn’t in the cards for Thomas.
+While he could’ve improved his stock with another year of college football, that wasn’t in the cards for Thomas.
 He is currently projected to be a mid-round pick in the 2021 NFL Draft.

 Thomas is solid in press coverage.
 He gets his hands on a receiver earliy in the play and isn’t afraid to be physical at the line of scrimmage.
 This disrupts the receiver’s route and helps Thomas keep up with the receiver the rest of the play.
 It also throws off the timing of the play, which irritates quarterbacks.